 and unnecessary gynecological procedures, and failed to take adequate precautions to protect detained immigrants’ health in the midst of the uncontrolled COVID-19 pandemic.
 The complaint and further media reports provide multiple accounts of the profoundly personal harm with life-lasting consequences that the gynecological interventions had on women.

-FAR wants to express its solidarity with the affected women and join the multiple voices raised by migrants organizations
+FAR has expressed its solidarity with the affected women and joined the multiple voices raised by migrants organizations

 , lawyers associations

 that have demanded thorough and immediate investigation of the facts and accountability of the medical personnel who engaged in the non-consensual and/or unnecessary gynecological procedures, as well as all those who failed in their oversight duties to ensure proper medical care for those held under their authority and jurisdiction.

 FAR calls for the protection of the victims and the adoption of transformative reparations to ensure these violations will not occur again.
 The United States must ensure that women victims are adequately consulted and their rights and needs are placed at the center of any solution using a gender sensitive approach.